khalidmomar/Lending-Club-Case-Study-Khalid-Omar/README.md

 - Identify features that would lead to a defualter and the realtion of multimple factors for a loan to be defualted.
 - The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount     of loan, lending (to risky applicants) at a higher interest rate, etc.
 - The data used is loans.csv

-<!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Business Objectives

--This company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
+- -This company is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
 Borrowers can easily access   lower interest rate loans through a fast online interface.
 -Like most other lending companies, lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
 Credit loss is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.
 In other words, borrowers who default cause the largest amount of loss to the lenders.
 In this case, the customers labelled as 'charged-off' are the 'defaulters'.
+-If one is able to
+-In other words, the company wants to

+<!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Business Objectives

--If one is able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
+1.Identifying risky loan applicants (defaulters) which will not repay the loan, then such loans can be reduced thereby cutting down the amount of credit loss to the company.
 Identification of such applicants using EDA is the aim of this case study.

--In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
-The company can utilise this knowledge for its portfolio and risk assessment.
+2.After idnetifying those variables the company will understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.

--To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).
+3.Then the company will be able to utilise this knowledge for its portfolio and risk assessment.

 ## Conclusions
 - Conclusion 1 from the analysis